Nippori-Toneri Liner: Overview

 The fully elevated, double-tracked line is 9.7 km long with 13 stations, and it provides access to the Yamanote Line at both Nippori and Nishi-Nippori stations.
 A journey from end to end takes 20 minutes, compared to as long as 60 minutes by bus during rush hour.

 In fiscal 2008, an average of 48,943 people used the line each day.
-This compares to a 2007 forecast of 51,000 passengers per day. by 2018, ridership has grown to 90,737 passengers per day.
-In 2018, the Nippori Toneri Liner reaches 189% capacity on the AM peak hour between Nishi Nippori and Akado Shogakkomae stations.
-This crowding rivals other crowded train lines in Tokyo, slotting in between the Tokaido line in Tokyo and the Keihin-Tohoku line but at the time, the line was only operating with headways every 3-4 minutes during the AM rush.
+This compares to a 2007 forecast of 51,000 passengers per day.
+By 2018, ridership grew to 90,737 passengers per day.
+In 2018, the Nippori Toneri Liner peaked at 189% capacity on the AM peak hour between Nishi-Nippori and Akado-shogakkomae stations.
+This level of crowding rivaled other bustling train lines in Tokyo, slotting in between the Tokaido line in Tokyo and the Keihin-Tohoku line, but at the time, the line was only operating with headways every 3-4 minutes during the AM rush.